 Olive oil appears to have a favourable effect on bone calcification, and bone mineralisation is better the more olive oil is consumed.

-Olive-oil-rich diets may prevent memory loss in healthy elderly people.
+Olive oil rich diets may prevent memory loss in healthy elderly people.

-The same study observed that the quantity of olive oil consumed was inversely proportional to age-related cognitive decline and memory loss, dementia and Alzheimer's disease.
+Studies have observed that the quantity of olive oil consumed was inversely proportional to age-related cognitive decline and memory loss, dementia and Alzheimer's disease.

 Olive oil has a large proportion of vitamins A, D and K, as well as vitamin E; the main source of protection against the free radicals that produce cell oxidation.
 This makes it a good aid in specific therapies to treat skin disorders such as acne, psoriasis and seborrheic eczemas.